SamanShafigh/go-db-models/README.md

 # go-db-models

 Demonstrating database agnostic models in Golang with example.
-The main idea is based on https://github.com/steven-ferrer/go-db-models however I did some modifcation + examples
+The main idea is based on https://github.com/steven-ferrer/go-db-models however I did some modifcation and refacotring

 ## Structure